-However, the Pareto principle does not always reflect the 80-20 premise and at times contains dilemmas that have to be resolved.
-One paper demonstrated that the Pareto principle can clash with freedom, individual rights, autonomy and cultural values if preferential satisfaction (e.g, welfare, privileges that benefit certain individuals in society) is prioritized5.
-It is also important that making the Pareto principle work should not compromise the efficiency and stability of decision making principles5.
+However, the Pareto principle does not always reflect the 80-20 premise; at times, it even contains unresolved dilemmas.
+One paper demonstrated that the Pareto principle can clash with freedom, individual rights, autonomy and cultural values.
+This is if preferential satisfaction (e.g, welfare, privileges that benefit certain individuals in society) is a stronger priority5.
+It is also important that the Pareto principle’s principles should not compromise the efficiency and stability of decision making principles5.

 Applications in Polyphasic Sleeping

 Some aspects of polyphasic sleeping bear certain resemblance to the Pareto principle, although only to some extent.
-This section will put forth some comparisons between the two to demonstrate how polyphasic sleeping can be related to the Pareto principle.
+This section will put forth some comparisons between the two to demonstrate how polyphasic sleeping has some relationship with the Pareto principle.

-There are 2 systems of polyphasic sleeping, one that reduces total sleep time in bed and the other that focuses on personal productivity without reducing total sleep time daily.
+There are 2 systems of polyphasic sleeping.
+One reduces total sleep time in bed and the other focuses on personal productivity without reducing total sleep time daily.

-At first, a polyphasic schedule (e.g, E2) that gives only ~5h of sleep each day can pose serious questions of whether it is a healthy choice to sustain health and performance.
-However, the mechanics of repartitioning is what makes polyphasic sleeping a viable lifestyle option at least for a short term (e.g, a couple months or 1+ year).
+At first, a polyphasic schedule (e.g, E2) that gives only ~5h of sleep each day can pose serious viability questions.
+However, the mechanics of repartitioning is what makes polyphasic sleeping a viable lifestyle option at least short-term.
 The primary source of motivation behind this category of schedules is to gain some more waking hours for those who wish to spend those hours on their desired activities.

-NOTE: It is also worth noting that repartitioning and the preservation of vital sleep stages may not apply to every polyphasic sleeper, even after the adaptation phase.
-This depends on a lot of individual factors (e.g, sleep compressibility, sleep genes, susceptibility to stress, current medication use, sleep hygiene practice).
+Repartitioning and the preservation of vital sleep stages may not apply to every polyphasic sleeper, even after the adaptation phase.
+This depends on a lot of individual factors.
+Some examples include sleep compressibility, sleep genes, stress, current medication use, sleep hygiene practice.

-In addition, individuals who often cannot afford to sleep a full monophasic duration at night may find adding a daytime nap beneficial, without reducing total sleep.
-The nap acts as a means to relieve homeostatic pressure built up from the shortened nocturnal core sleep.
-However, since non-reducing schedules have equivalent total sleep time as monophasic sleep, the Pareto principle does not specifically apply to this sleep category – there is no reduction of NREM2 or any other sleep stages and the efficiency of sleep stage distribution resembles that of monophasic sleep.
-Light sleep still accounts for a huge portion of total sleep time, and only ~30-40% of total sleep is spent in vital sleep stages.
+In addition, individuals who often cannot afford to sleep a full monophasic duration at night may find adding a daytime nap beneficial without reducing total sleep.
+The nap acts as means to relieve homeostatic pressure from the shortened nocturnal core sleep.
+However, the Pareto principle does not specifically apply to this sleep category.

 Figure 1.
 Three priorities on Tri Core 1 (Example 1)